Anthropological Field Methods

 Program Specific Eligibility Requirements

-Undergraduate student, preference will be given to students in the field of sociology, anthropology, and ethnology.
+Undergraduate students, preference will be given to students in the field of sociology, anthropology, and ethnology.

 See How to Apply page for general CLIC eligibility requirements.